FAQs

 The PowerUp and Elesmart A5 Attachments are designed to fit a wide range of wheelchairs with round frame tubes.
 We recommend rigid frame chairs but the factory say that they are suitable for some folding chairs.

-The critical aspects for fitment to a chair are:
+The critical aspects for fitment to a chair are shown on this graphic and are:

 - Frame front down tube of round cross section and diameter 22 to 36mm.